Setters

 When a remote kpt package is fetched(/updated) into local directory, kpt searches

-for its closest parent directory(if any) with a Kptfile
+for its closest parent directory(if any) with a Kptfile in the file system and

 auto-fills matching setters in the fetched(/updated) package with the setter values